Mitchelton: Education

 Mitchelton is home to numerous schools, which include Mitchelton State School, Mitchelton State High School, Mitchelton Special School, Our Lady of Dolours Primary School and Mt Maria College, which is based in the old Sisters of the Good Shepherd home for troubled girls.

 Mitchelton State School is a government primary (Prep–6) school for boys and girls at 47 Glen Retreat Road.
 In 2017, the school had an enrolment of 469 students with 39 teachers (29 full-time equivalent) and 29 non-teaching staff (15 full-time equivalent).
 It includes a special education program.

 Mitchelton State High School is a government secondary (7–12) school for boys and girls at 754 Samford Road.
 In 2017, the school had an enrolment of 445 students with 56 teachers (52 full-time equivalent) and 37 non-teaching staff (25 full-time equivalent).
 It includes a special education program.

 Mitchelton Special School is a special primary and secondary (Early Childhood–12) school for boys and girls at Kedron Avenue.
 In 2017, the school had an enrolment of 145 students with 44 teachers (37 full-time equivalent) and 52 non-teaching staff (31 full-time equivalent).

 Our Lady of Dolours School is a Catholic primary (Prep–6) school for boys and girls at 2 Willcocks Street.
 In 2017, the school had an enrolment of 190 students with 16 teachers (13 full-time equivalent) and 11 non-teaching staff (6 full-time equivalent).

 Mt Maria College is a Catholic secondary (7–12) school for boys and girls at 54 Prospect Road.
 In 2017, the school had an enrolment of 945 students with 72 teachers (69 full-time equivalent) and 52 non-teaching staff (38 full-time equivalent).

 Facilities

 Brookside Shopping Centre is at 159 Osborne Road.
 There is a strip shopping area on Blackwood Street south of the Mitchelton railway station.

 The Brisbane City Council operates a public library in Mitchelton at 37 Heliopolis Parade.

 Transport

 Oxford Park and Mitchelton railway stations provide access to regular Queensland Rail City network services on the Ferny Grove railway line to the Brisbane central business district, Beenleigh and Ferny Grove.

-Mitchelton is served by Transport for Brisbane buses to the Brisbane CBD, Chermside, Toowong and Ferny Grove.

-Mitchelton's main arterials are Samford Road, which is the main corridor for motorists travelling to the Brisbane CBD and Samford, as well as Osborne Road which is the main corridor for motorists travelling to the outer Northern suburbs such as Aspley.
+Mitchelton's main arterials are Samford Road, which is the main corridor for motorists travelling to the Brisbane CBD and Samford, as well as Osborne Road which is the main corridor for motorists travelling to the outer northern suburbs such as Aspley.

-Mitchelton has direct access to the Kedron Brook bikeway which leads all the way to the coast over 20 km away and passes many vistas along the way.
+Mitchelton has direct access to the Kedron Brook bikeway.